avocatt/fcc-scientific-computing-projects/README.md

 # In this section you will develop the following projects:

-# Arithmetic Formatter
+Arithmetic Formatter /n
-# Time Calculator
+Time Calculator \n
-# Budget App
+Budget App
-# Polygon Area Calculator
+Polygon Area Calculator
-# Probability Calculat
+Probability Calculat